TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

   You should only use this section if Radarr and Bazarr use a different path to access the same files.

-  (for example if you run Radarr on a different device than Bazarr or have a Synology and mix packages with Docker.)
+  (For example: if you run Radarr on a different device than Bazarr or have a Synology and mix packages with Docker.)

 ![!Radarr Path Mappings](images/qs-radarr-path-mappings-add.png)

-Click on `Add` and you will get an extra option
+Click `Add` to get an extra option

 ![!Radarr Path Mappings](images/qs-radarr-path-mappings.png)